OlgaPodolska/PyBer_Analysis/README.md

 ## Overview of the analysis:

-Purpose of this analysis was creating a summary DataFrame of the ride-sharing data by city type and a multiple-line graph that shows the total weekly fares for each city type.
-Then submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+Purpose of this analysis was find out the disparities between ride-sharing in the different types of cities.
+For that purpose we created a summary DataFrame of the ride-sharing data and a multiple-line graph that shows the total weekly fares for each city type.
+The current written report summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
 Using Python, Pandas and Matplotlib.

 ## Results: